 Georgia Tech College of Management jumped nine spots in U.S. News & World Report's annual rankings of the nation's top full-time MBA programs, rising from 34th to 25th (10th among public universities).

-The magazine, which publishes the rankings each April in a special edition guidebook titled America's Best Graduate Schools, surveyed more than 400 U.S. MBA programs accredited by the Association to Advance Collegiate Schools of Business.
+The magazine, which published the 2008 rankings April 3 in a special edition guidebook titled America's Best Graduate Schools, surveyed the 407 master's programs in business in the United States accredited by the Association to Advance Collegiate Schools of Business.

-U.S. News determined its full-time rankings by surveying business school deans, MBA program directors, and corporate recruiters/contacts about the quality of each accredited program.
-The magazine also factored in the mean starting salaries, bonuses, and employment rates of graduates.
+U.S. News & World Report determined its rankings by surveying business school deans, MBA program directors, and corporate recruiters/contacts about the quality of each accredited program.
+The magazine also factored in the mean starting salaries, bonuses, and employment rates of 2006 graduates.